-No. Key areas of monitoring and support activities Observation Recommendation Comment by partner 1 Review of financial statements submitted by partner Check and verify that partner has submitted the financial returns in line with agreed activities Check and verify that the financial returns agree with the approved budget.
-Also, check cumulative expenditure with respect to cumulative approved in the quarterly budget 2 Check any staff advance/loans/other debts or balances that are appearing on the financial statement Check accounting processes and documentation Check bank reconciliations Check asset register, where applicable Do audit trail of expenditure Check supporting documentation 3 Procurement processes 4 Reconciliation of partner's advance balance Review partner balancesAgree partner balances 5 Capacity building and support Review progress on previous training Update training according to the capacity building plan
+No. Key areas of monitoring and support activities Observation Recommendation Comment by partner 1 Review of financial statements submitted by partner: Check and verify that the partner has submitted the financial returns in line with agreed activities.
+Check and verify that the financial returns agree with the approved budget.
+Also, check cumulative expenditure with respect to cumulative approved in the quarterly budget.
+2 Financial control: Check any staff advance/loans/other debts or balances that are appearing on the financial statement Check accounting processes and documentation Check bank reconciliations Check asset register, where applicable Do audit trail of expenditure Check supporting documentation 3 Procurement processes: 4 Reconciliation of partner's advance balance: 5 Capacity strengthening and support: Review progress on previous training Update training according to the capacity strengthening plan

-6 Project activities • Visit project site with programme 7 Other checks • Follow up on any issues from previous visits and/or financial reports
+6 Project activities: • Visit project site with programme staff and review progress of project activities against approved workplan 7 Other checks: • Follow up on any issues from previous visits and/or financial reports